 Nowadays, if willing to open a Romanian micro company, everyone should be aware of the significant changes that took place at the taxation level.

 The condition of having between one and nine employees was also excluded.
-The experts at our law firm in Romania ca give you more details on employment.
+This means that micro companies are not conditioned per see to have at least one full-time employee, however, if they do not have at least one employee, they will not be able to apply the 1% turnover tax regime.
+The experts at our law firm in Romania can give you more details on employment.

-The taxation regime for micro-companies is as follows:
+The taxation regime for micro-companies with a turnover below EUR 500,000 is as follows:

-- 1% for those micro companies that have at least one employee; this is why it is considered advantageous to have employees.
+- 1% turnover tax for those micro-companies that have at least one full-time employee;

 Our Romanian lawyers can provide more details on how to change the taxation level if you hire more employees or reduce their number.